People don’t always remember what you say or even what you do, but they always remember how you made them feel. – Maya Angelou

-With four teenage daughters, I frequently find myself correcting, disciplining, or simply protesting unnecessary and unkind comments certain to anger or wound a sister and evoke counterattacks that fill the air with nastiness.
+at home, I frequently found myself correcting, disciplining, or simply protesting unnecessary and unkind, and often, downright mean comments certain to anger or wound a sister, brother, mother or me.

-Hoping to get them to think before they speak in the future, I often ask, “What did you expect to accomplish by that remark?” and “Did it make things better or worse?”
-It rarely makes a difference.
+Hoping to get them to think before they speak in the future, I often asked, “What did you expect to accomplish by that remark?” and “Did it make things better or worse?”
+It rarely mads a difference at the time but as they grew older I’ve heard them echo that important test of propriety and decency.

-It’s as if their instinct to express anger or utter sarcasm, accusations, and complaints is too strong to allow for wise strategies like “Think before you speak” to operate.
+It’s not just teenagers, many of us have to found the instinct to express anger or utter sarcasm, accusations, and complaints is too strong to allow for wise strategies like “Think before you speak” to operate.

-It disappoints and frustrates me that my children are often unkind to one another and so quick to make foolish comments that have no constructive purpose.
+It disappoints and frustrates me that my children were often unkind to one another and so quick to make foolish comments that had no purpose other than to injure.
 Yet it’s even more troublesome when adults engage in the same senseless and destructive behavior.

 It may be a husband’s unfiltered remark about his wife’s smothering style, a wife’s dig about her husband’s lack of energy, a parents’ comment, “That’s why you have no friends” or ‘Why can’t you be more like your brother?” or an aunt’s unwanted advice, “If you want to get married, lose weight.”